‘Too early’ to tell if licence fee drop-off will be long term – media minister

 There were 8,922 sales of TV licences in the second week of July, compared with 12,981 in the same week in 2022.

-This follows a 27% decrease in the renewals of TV licences in the first week of the month compared with the same period last year.
+This follows a 27% decrease in the renewals of TV licences in the first week of the month compared with the same week last year.

 The controversy began on June 22 when RTE said it had incorrectly declared the earnings of its star presenter Ryan Tubridy by 345,000 euro over the period 2017-2022.